coderschool-ta/cs-web-design-materials/exercises/exercise_1.md

 Throughout the course, I will be using mainly Visual Studio Code and CodePen for code demostration.

-## Milestone 2: Create 2 files: index.html and style.css, and link them together
+## Milestone 2: Create index.html and style.css files, and link them together
 * First, create a folder named `spotify`
 * In the folder that you just created, create 2 empty files `index.html` and `style.css`
 * In the `index.html`, add the following code: